thomaselemy/Ground-Star-tracker/README.md

 combine tkinter code to position telescope when not tracking

 Set exposure value for webcam

 set higher resolution

-these commands dont seem to work https://docs.arducam.com/UVC-Camera/Adjust-the-minimum-exposure-time/

 use a library for arduino stepper control( AccelStepper) https://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html